congdaoduy298/Quine-McCluskey-Algorithm/README.md

 # Installation and Run

+  1. Python3 .

-  1. Clone or download this repository
+  2. Clone or download this repository .

-  2. Install dependencies
+  3. Install dependencies .

-   + pip3 install -r requirements.txt
+   + pip3 install -r requirements.txt (sudo apt install python3-pip if you don't have pip3)

+   + sudo apt-get install python3-tk (Terminal) or https://stackoverflow.com/questions/20044559/how-to-pip-or-easy-install-tkinter-on-windows (If you use Windows)

-  3. Run file by terminal or cmd
+  4. Run file by terminal or cmd .
    + python3.6 GUI.py

  # Examples of output